wilsonmar/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

    As an example, to determine whether an animal is acerous or not acerous (has horns), it look at features such as color, number of legs, horns.

-   "Principal Component Analysis" is a widely used linear method for finding a low-dimensional representation.
+   "Principal Component Analysis" (PCA) is a linear method for finding a low-dimensional representation.

 ### Reinforcement learning